Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Introduction

-Utilizing this framework, we show that the binarized ATE estimates the difference in expected outcome under two policies that impose cut-offs corresponding to the cut-offs used to generate the binarized treatment variable and assume preservation of relative self-selection.
-Relative self-selection is the ratio of the probability density of an individual having an exposure equal to one value of the continuous treatment variable versus another.
-The policies assume that, for any two values of the treatment variable with non- zero probability density after the cut-off, this ratio will remain unchanged.
+Utilizing this framework, we show that the binarized ATE is equivalent to the difference in expected outcome under two policies that impose cut-offs corresponding to the cut-offs used to generate the binarized exposure variable and assume preservation of \textit{relative self-selection}.
+Relative self-selection is the ratio of the probability density of an individual having an exposure equal to one value of the continuous exposure variable versus another.
+The policies assume that, for any two values of the exposure variable with non-zero probability density after the cut-off, this ratio will remain unchanged.
+Equivalently, we can also think of the resulting distribution of exposure as having the distribution of $A$ conditional on truncating the exposure to respect the imposed cut-off.